iamanthonyzhu/AlamoSmartNetworking/README.md

 ## License

-EMSmartNetworking is available under the MIT license.
+AlamoSmartNetworking is available under the MIT license.
 See the LICENSE file for more info.